sebastienbarbier/seven23_server/README.md

 # 723e

-Personnal side-project.
+Personal side-project.
 All about measuring my daily expenses, but also learning some programming skills/tools.

 ## Features